moov-io/watchman/docs/runbook.md

 ### Change DPL download URL

-By default Denied Person's List (DPL) downloads [from the BIS website](https://bis.data.commerce.gov/dataset/Denied-Persons-List-with-Denied-US-Export-Privileg/xwtd-wd7a/data) on startup and will periodically re-download to keep data fresh.
+By default, Denied Person's List (DPL) downloads [from the BIS website](https://bis.data.commerce.gov/dataset/Denied-Persons-List-with-Denied-US-Export-Privileg/xwtd-wd7a/data) on startup and will periodically re-download to keep data fresh.

 The URL can be changed, but must end with `dpl.txt` in the final URL path segment.